 The largest study of its kind.
-Focused on Research to understand the relationship between understanding how deer are using forests climate change, winter tick and moose population and what factors impact their populations, in decline in collaboration with three partners in collaboration with ten research and government New Brunswick and Quebec. partners in New Brunswick and Maine.
+Focused on Research to understand the relationship between understanding how deer are using forests climate change, winter tick and moose population and what factors impact their populations, in decline in collaboration with three partners in collaboration with three partners.